Tillamook Bay: Description and history

 The bay is protected from the open ocean by shoals and a 3 mi (5 km) sandbar called the Bayocean Peninsula.
 It is surrounded closely by the Coastal Range except at its southeast end, where the town of Tillamook sits near the mouths of the Kilchis, Wilson, Trask and Tillamook rivers, which flow quickly down from the surrounding timber-producing regions of the Coastal Range to converge at the bay.
 The short Miami River enters the north end of the bay.
 The small fishing village of Garibaldi sits near the cliffs opening of the bay in the ocean.
 The rivers that feed the bay are known for their prolific steelhead and salmon runs.
 The mixing of freshwater from the rivers with the ocean's saltwater makes the bay an estuary.

-The name "Tillamook" is Coast Salish word meaning "Land of Many Waters", probably referring to the rivers that enter the bay.
+The name "Tillamook" is Coast Salish word meaning "The many people of the Nehelim", as opposed to the popular belief of its meaning as "The land of many waters".
 At the time of the arrival of Europeans, the area along the coast was inhabited by the Tillamook and other related Coast Salish tribes.
 Historians believe they entered the area around the year 1400 and Lewis and Clark estimated the population south of the Columbia River along the coast at approximately 2,200.

 The first American at Tillamook Bay was Captain Robert Gray who in August, 1788 arrived and explored the surrounding area.
 He was the first known American to set foot on Oregon shore.
 Gray at first thought he had landed at the Columbia River, but after discovering his mistake and a hostile encounter with the local natives, where one of Gray's crew and several natives were killed, he left the area after one week's stay.

 The bay was settled in 1848 by Elbridge Trask, who journeyed overland to the bay, and subsequent trials of early settlement were described in the 1960 historical novel Trask by Don Berry.
 The novel and two sequels are collectively known as the "Trask novels".